Siming (deity)

-Siming (司命 (Sīmìng)) refers to a Chinese deity or deified functionary of that title who makes fine adjustments to human fate, with various English translations (such as, the Master of Fate, Controller of Fate, Deified Judge of Life, Arbiter of Fate, Director of Allotted Life Spans, and Director of Destinies).
+Siming (司命 (Sīmìng)) refers to a Chinese male deity or deified functionary of that title who makes fine adjustments to human fate, with various English translations (such as, the Master of Fate, Controller of Fate, Deified Judge of Life, Arbiter of Fate, Director of Allotted Life Spans, and Director of Destinies).
 Siming is both an abstract deity (or title thereof) and a celestial asterism.